Gullah Heritage History

-• On Beach City Road, visit Queen Chapel AME Church (established in 1865 as a praise house for slaves) and the historic Mitchelville site where a new Historic Mitchelville Park is planned within the town’s Fish Haul Park location.
+On Beach City Road, visit Queen Chapel AME Church, established in 1865 as a praise house for slaves.
+In the same area lies Historic Mitchelville Park.

-• Gullah Heritage Trail Tours offers a two-hour narated drive through 10 Gullah villages.
+Gullah Heritage Trail Tours offers a two-hour narrated drive through 10 Gullah villages.

-• SWEETGRASS SOUVENIRS: The intricate art of making sweetgrass baskets is one of the most treasured Gullah traditions in the Lowcountry.
+Sweetgrass Souvenirs: The intricate art of making sweetgrass baskets is one of the most treasured traditions in the Lowcountry.
 The craft has been passed down through generations for more than 300 years.
-A sweetgrass basket is made using a spoon handle to stitch together the sweetgrass.
+Gullah heritage calls for using a spoon handle to stitch together the sweetgrass.
 Buy a basket at roadside stands and craft markets in the area.
-You can event make one yourself at the Coastal Discovery Museum, which hosts basket-making classes through-out the year.
+You can event make one yourself at the Coastal Discovery Museum, which hosts basket-making classes throughout the year.